Harmangillcs/Persona-Extractor/README.md

 # Reddit Persona Extractor

-This tool scrapes posts and comments from a Reddit user and generates a detailed user persona using an LLM (like GPT-4).
+This tool scrapes posts and comments from a Reddit user and generates a detailed user persona using an LLM model .
 Useful for analyzing digital behavior or as part of user research.

 ## Features